-Now we will generate a private key which is 2048bits encryption. “localhost_ssl.key” will be our key file.
+Now we will generate a private key which is 2048bits encryption. “private.key” will be our key file.
 So to do that we need open the command-prompt and “Run as Administrator”.
-Type the following command to go to the bin folder.
+Go to the installed OpenSSL bin folder.

 Now we will remove the pass phrase from the RSA private key.
 We will also take a backup copy of the original file.
 It’ll ask you the passphrase that was entered on the previous command, so just type it.

-copy server.key server.key.backup openssl rsa -in server.key.backup -out server.key
+copy private.key private.key.backup openssl rsa -in private.key.backup -out private.key

-Now we will generate a self-signed certificate, which will be used to certify the connection for encrypted traffic. “localhost_certificate.crt” will be our certificate.
+Now we will generate a self-signed certificate, which will be used to certify the connection for encrypted traffic. “certificate.crt” will be our certificate.
 This is a single line command.

 LoadModule ssl_module modules/mod_ssl.so Include conf/extra/httpd-ssl.conf LoadModule socache_shmcb_module modules/mod_socache_shmcb.so